BinaryNavigator07/Network-Intrusion-Detection-System/README.md

 ### Option 1: Run on Google Colab (Recommended)

+> **Note:** Due to the large size of the 2018 dataset (~12 GB RAM required), running this notebook on Google Colab may cause the runtime to crash.
+It is recommended to run the 2018 dataset notebook locally on a machine with sufficient memory.

 #### 1. Open the notebooks in Google Colab
 Each notebook contains a "Open in Colab" button at the top.
 Click on it to be redirected to Google Colab.